shader-slang/slang-vscode-extension/README.md

 ### Commit characters for auto completion

 Select whether or not to use commit characters to select an auto completion item in addition to pressing the enter key.
 You can enable commit characters for member completion only or for all types of completion suggestions.

+### `clang-format` location and style
+The Slang language extension supports auto-formatting with `clang-format`.
+To use this feature, `clang-format` must be available on your system.
+By default, the extension will look for `clang-format` in `PATH`.
+If not found, the extension will try to use the `clang-format` bundled with VSCode C++ extension.
+If neither options are available, the user must provide the path to `clang-format` via the `slang.format.clangFormatLocation` extension setting.

+You can customize the style to use with `clang-format` with the `slang.format.clangFormatStyle` setting.

 ## Demo